istio/istio/README.md

 - **Galley**- Central component for validating, ingesting, aggregating, transforming and distributing config within Istio.

+- **Operator**- The component provides user friendly options to operate the Istio service mesh.

 Istio currently supports Kubernetes and Consul-based environments.
 We plan support for additional platforms such as Cloud Foundry, and Mesos in the near future.